-The national register where you enter your organ and tissue donation decision.
+The national register where you record your organ and tissue donation decision.

 Who can be on the register